SuspiciousPoptarts/akasha/README.md

-# 📦 Neo - Akasha Rewrite
+# 📦 Neo - Soon To Be Useful
 ![image](https://user-images.githubusercontent.com/98726245/216891610-6acbfb88-6da3-44c1-aadd-35a80f14009b.png)
 Why?
 A rewrite was required to correct some serious project issues that made it extremely unwieldy to call ipc functions from inside a "page" due to being inside an <iframe>
 ---